 Short Biography

-Benjamin Tassie (b.1987) is a composer, artist, and researcher.
+Benjamin Tassie (b.1987) is a composer, sound-artist, and researcher.
 He is particularly interested in how historical musical instruments, tuning systems, and performance practices can be recontextualised to speak to our contemporary experiences.
-His music has been commissioned and performed by organisations, ensembles, and soloists including The National Galley, Tate Britain, Historic Royal Palaces, Nordic Affect, Zubin Kanga, Liam Byrne, the Ligeti Quartet, and Juice Vocal Ensemble.
-Awards include the prestigious PRS Foundation and Jerwood Arts Composers’ Fund award.
+His music has been commissioned and performed by organisations and ensembles including The National Galley, Tate Britain, Historic Royal Palaces, Nordic Affect, Zubin Kanga, Liam Byrne, and the Ligeti Quartet.
+Awards include the prestigious PRS Foundation and Jerwood Arts Composers’ Fund award and a shortlist for an Ivor Novello Award 2024 (to be announced 12 November 2024).
 He holds a PhD from Royal Birmingham Conservatoire where he is now Visiting Lecturer.
-He is also presenter of the weekly radio show Future Classical on Resonance FM.
+He is also Resident Researcher at the Guildhall School of Music and Drama, Programme Manager at Music in the Round, and is presenter of the weekly radio show Future Classical on Resonance FM.

 Long Biography